Karen Glanz, PhD, MPH

 George A. Weiss University Professor

 Dr. Glanz is a globally influential public health scholar whose work spans psychology, epidemiology, nutrition and other disciplines.
 Her research in community and healthcare settings focuses on obesity, nutrition, and the built environment; reducing health disparities; and health communication technologies.
 Funded for over $40 million over the past 15 years, her research focuses on cancer prevention and control, theories of health behavior, obesity and the built environment, social and health policy, and new health communication technologies.
-Her research and publications about understanding, measuring and improving healthy food environments, which began in the 1980s, has been widely recognized and replicated.
+Her research and publications about understanding, measuring and improving healthy food environments, beginning in the 1980’s, has been widely recognized and replicated.
 She is a member of the U.S. Task Force on Community Preventive Services.
 Her scholarly contributions consist of more than 450 journal articles and book chapters.
 Dr. Glanz is senior editor of Health Behavior: Theory, Research, and Practice (Jossey-Bass Inc.), a widely used text now in its fifth edition (2015).

 Dr. Glanz has a long history of leading community-based health research and programs, and currently serves in several related roles at the University of Pennsylvania.
 She is director of the Community and Collaboration Core of the UPenn CTSA; director of the Pro-CEED community engagement and dissemination core of the NIMHD-funded P60 Center to Reduce Health Disparities in Prostate Cancer; and scientific director of the Recruitment, Outcomes and Assessment Research (ROAR) Core of the Abramson Cancer Center.
 Previously she served as director of research for the Penn Center for Public Health Initiatives (CPHI).
 She was director of the Emory Prevention Research Center, a CDC-funded center emphasizing community-based participatory research, evaluation and training (2004-2009), and of the Community Health Research Program at the University of Hawaii’s Cancer Research Center (1995-2004).